-When you think of a top-quality, fluid video head tripod, do you immediately visualize the one with the fancy Italian name?
-You know–the one with red highlights whose name starts with “M”?
-Yeah.
-I did too, until I saw the price tag.
-After the sticker shock wore off I set out on a mission to find a tripod of comparable quality, at a lower price point.
-I read lots of reviews, and watched lots of YouTube videos.
+When you think of top-quality, fluid video head tripods, do you immediately visualize the ones with the fancy Italian name?
+I did too, until I saw their price tags.
+When the sticker shock wore off, I went on a mission to find a tripod of comparable quality, at a lower price.
+I read reviews, and watched YouTube videos.
 And guess what?
-I found an amazing tripod that doesn’t cost Italian prices!
+I found an impressive tripod that doesn’t cost Italian prices!

-This isn’t some flimsy plastic tripod—it’s constructed with quality aluminum materials, and comes loaded with features worthy of a pro-quality tripod.
-And the best part is, it doesn’t cost as much as the Italian competitor!
+This isn’t some flimsy plastic tripod.
+Made of quality aluminum, it has features worthy of professional tripods.
+Best of all, it doesn’t cost as much as the Italian brand!

-The legs feature snap-lock mechanisms, which I much prefer over twist-locks.
-One of the legs has a foam hand grip, so you won’t freeze your hands on the cold aluminum.
-I’ve shot outside on cold days, and trust me, that foam grip is a lifesaver!
-The head is mounted to an extendable neck–so with the legs at full extension, you can raise your camera up another foot to achieve an impressive 69.3″ height.
-If you need to get low, the legs can be positioned almost straight out, allowing for shots near the ground.
+The legs use snap-lock mechanisms, which I much prefer over twist-locks.
+One leg has a foam hand grip, so you don’t freeze your hands on cold days!
+The head mounts to an extendable neck.
+With the legs and neck fully extended, you can raise your camera up to a maximum height of 5.77 feet (1.76 meters).
+If you need to get low, just position the legs nearly straight out, and get shots near the ground.

-The fluid head is connected to a half-ball platform, which is really handy when you’re outdoors on uneven terrain.
-Just loosen the lock on the half-ball, gaze into the illuminated bubble level, and frame a level shot in seconds.
+The fluid head connects to a half-ball platform, which is really handy when you’re outdoors on uneven terrain.
+Rather than fiddling with the legs to achieve a level platform, just loosen the lock on the half-ball, and use the illuminated bubble level to frame a level shot in seconds.

-I love the S6 fluid video head.
-It’s got an extendable handle which can be mounted on either side of the head–depending on your needs.
-The head has adjustable tilt drag, and a nice weighted feel when panning.
-I’ve never experienced “jerky” pans and tilts.
-The mounting plate features a safety catch that prevents your camera from sliding out of the head in case you forget to lock it off.
-And the whole system has blue accents–my favorite color–so aesthetically, it looks pretty cool!
+You can attach the included extendable handle on either side of the fluid head–depending on your needs.
+You can also adjust the tilt drag, and there’s a nice weighted feel when panning.
+Pans and tilts are smooth–not “jerky”.
+The mounting plate features a safety catch to prevent your camera from sliding completely off the head.
+And the whole system has blue accents that look pretty cool!

-The kit comes with a nice padded bag with shoulder strap.
-Inside the bag is a little set of metal spiked “feet”.
-If you’re outdoors, and need added stability, just unscrew the rubber feet, and swap ’em out for the spikes, and your tripod will stick into the ground.
-The bag is large enough to accommodate the folded tripod with video head attached–no need to disconnect the head for transport.
-That makes setup easier when you get it out of the bag!
+The kit comes with a padded bag and shoulder strap.
+The bag contains a little set of metal spiked “feet”.
+When you need added stability outdoors, just unscrew swap the rubber feet for the spikes, and “stick” your tripod into the ground.
+The bag easily accommodates the folded tripod with video head attached–no need to disconnect the head for transport.

-Benro makes a lighter weight, carbon fiber version of this tripod, that costs a little more.
-I personally like the heft of the aluminum set I bought.
-It’s very sturdy, and gives me confidence that my gear isn’t going to blow over in a gentle breeze.
+Benro makes a lightweight, carbon fiber version of this tripod, but I prefer the heft of the aluminum set.
+It gives me confidence that my gear won’t blow over in a breeze.

-Here’s some sample footage I captured with my Canon 80D on the Benro S6 fluid head tripod*:
+Here’s some sample footage I captured using the Benro S6 fluid head tripod:

 Click here to check out the Benro A2573FS6 tripod with S6 video head on Amazon.